 Make certain you have flood insurance at the best possible rates before the new maps take effect.
-This then affords you the option of continuing the same rating after the new maps become effective.
-Check the options outlined previously for the best rate.
 Identify your flood zone on the proposed new map.
 Your insurance agent may have a copy of the current effective flood map but is unlikely to have the proposed new flood maps.
 You can usually review the proposed maps in your local government's building or planning office.
 Look for notices of public meetings where the proposed maps will be displayed and local, state, and/or federal officials will be available to answer your flood map and insurance questions.
+Check the options outlined previously for the best flood insurance rate.